mahxwell/PushNessusVToDB/README.md

-# GestionVuln
+# PushNessusVulnerabitiliesToDB

-Push collected data from generated xlsx file (from Nessus) to Database (find MDP in doc repertory for more details)
+Push collected data from generated xlsx file (from NessusFileToXls script) to Database (find MDP in doc repertory for more details)

 Usage: